KEYFAIRY/Audio-analysis-Service/README.md

 ### Test the service

-Developing kafdrop to manually test
+Developing kafdrop to manually test kafka functionalities, but the endpoints are accesible [Here](http://localhost:8090).

 ### Stop the service